How to install KOSI as a user

 2. You must have Helm installed on your machine.

-Refer Helm Official Documentation for Installation Guide.
+Refer to Helm Official Documentation for Installation Guide.

-3. For KOSI versions you must have installed Podman on your machine.
+3. For KOSI versions, you must have installed Podman on your machine.

-Note : Before installing podman, make sure that The number of user namespaces (max_user_namespaces) is specified on your system if you are a non root-user.
+Note : Before installing podman, make sure that the number of user namespaces (max_user_namespaces) is specified on your system if you are a non root-user.

 For more information, follow this Github link

-To install podman on your OS use command:
+To install podman on your OS, use command:

-dnf install podman
+sudo dnf install podman

 Important: Only supports secure registries.
 If you use an insecure registry, it is important to list your registry as an insecure registry in registry.conf (/etc/containers/registries.conf).